Legislature(2021 - 2022)GRUENBERG 120

 10:29:27 AM

-CHAIR KREISS-TOMKINS explained that amendment 1 addresses
+CHAIR KREISS-TOMKINS explained that Amendment 1 addresses

-action could be redundant.
+be redundant.

-the new process and directs the submission of a list and
+new process and directs the submission of a list and

-characterized that requirement as being based on available
+characterizes that requirement as being based on available

 information and not redundant.
 He suggested that the list would